Got questions?

 Q: When should I sample?
 What time of the month, what time of day?

-Q: Do I need to use starch in my HACH kit?
+Q: Do I need to use starch in my Hach Dissolved Oxygen test kit?

-A: Yes, WAV methods for measuring dissolved oxygen include using starch as an indicator.
+A: The starch solution is not required to complete the test, but starch is a helpful indicator and can improve the accuracy of the test.
 If your HACH dissolved oxygen kit does not include a small bottle of starch, please contact WAV program staff at wav@extension.wisc.edu or your local coordinator.

 Q: I am a WAV Baseline Monitor.
-How do I get involved in Special Projects Monitoring?
+How do I get involved in other advanced types of stream monitoring?

-A: Several times a year, announcements about opportunities for Special Projects monitoring go out through our email news updates.
+A: Several times a year, announcements about opportunities for nutrient monitoring, habitat assessment training, and aquatic invasive species monitoring go out through our monthly WAV e-newsletter.
 Add your email address to the listserv to get the latest WAV news.

 Q: Should I monitor the same site(s) every year?